Aaron Donald: Professional career

+Pre-draft

 At the NFL Combine, Donald set the record for fastest 40-yard dash time for a defensive tackle with a 4.68.
 The record was previously held by Tank Johnson, who ran a 4.69 in 2004.
 He drew comparisons to John Randle afterwards.

+2014

-Donald was drafted by the St. Louis Rams in the first round with the 13th overall pick of the 2014 NFL Draft.
+Donald was selected by the St. Louis Rams in the first round with the 13th overall pick of the 2014 NFL draft.

-2014 season

 On June 16, 2014, the Rams signed Donald to a four-year, fully guaranteed $10.13 million rookie contract.
 The contract also included a $5.69 million signing bonus and a fifth-year option.

 On September 7, 2014, Donald made his regular season debut against the Minnesota Vikings and finished the 34–6 loss with four tackles.
 The following week, he recorded three tackles and his first NFL sack during a 19–17 victory over the Tampa Bay Buccaneers.
 On October 13, 2014, he was given his first career start against the San Francisco 49ers and finished the game with four solo tackles.
 After recording 47 tackles, nine sacks, and two forced fumbles, Donald was one of five rookies selected to the 2015 Pro Bowl.
 Donald won the NFL Defensive Rookie of the Year award and was named to the NFL All-Rookie Team.

-2015 season
+2015

 In 2015, Donald began the season as a starting defensive tackle.
 During the season opener against the Seattle Seahawks, he finished with nine total tackles and two sacks, helping the Rams win 34–31 in overtime.
-He was named NFC Defensive Player of the Week for the first time in his NFL career for his performance.
+He was named National Football Conference (NFC) Defensive Player of the Week for the first time in his NFL career for his performance.
 On December 13, 2015, Donald made five tackles and a career-high three sacks against the Detroit Lions in Week 14.
 He earned his second NFC Defensive Player of the Week award in 2015 after his performance against the Lions.

 Donald started all 16 games, ending the season with 69 tackles, 11 sacks, a pass defended, and a fumble recovery.
 He earned a First-team All-Pro selection for the first time in his NFL career.
 He was a Pro Bowl selection for the second consecutive season.
 He was also ranked 14th by his fellow players on the NFL Top 100 Players of 2016.